 Try not to eat more calories than your body burns each day.
 Stick to your eating plan, even on weekends, vacations, and holidays.
 If you eat more calories than you need, the excess calories are stored as fat.
 Too much stored fat increases your BMI and makes it hard to get back to your goal weight.
 Remember that the number of calories you need each day depends on your age, gender, and activity.
 To get an estimate of the number of calories you need, visit the United States Department of Agriculture's Choose My Plate.

 Pick wholesome foods

 You should get the calories you need by eating foods that give you plenty of nutrients.
-Focus on a healthy eating plan that matches your level of physical activity with your food likes and dislikes and includes a variety of foods.
+Focus on a healthy eating plan that matches your level of physical activity with the food you like and dislike and includes a variety of foods.

-Grains: Each day, you need approximately 6 to 8 ounces, half of which should be whole grains.
-Any of these is a typical serving size:
+Grains.
+Each day, you need approximately 6 to 8 ounces, half of which should be whole grains.
+Any of these is a typical 1-ounce serving size:

 1 slice of bread

 1 medium muffin (homemade size)